-Our organization appointed an executive-level position with responsibility for sustainability topics.
-The office holder reports directly to the highest governance body.
+Our organization has not yet appointed an executive-level position with responsibility for sustainability topics.
+Communication and delegation of tasks takes place between the Executive Board Members and the department heads.

 102-21 Consulting stakeholders on economic, environmental and social topics